karuppiah7890/issues-info/kubernetes-sigs/cluster-api-provider-azure/issue-1716/STORY.md

 ---

-TODO
 - Convert Public IPs `Reconcile` method to use async package.
 Add tests
   - Add tests before, or maybe later, as we need mocks and different test cases, which we will get to know only based on some small implementation details
 - Convert Public IPs `Delete` method to use async package.
 Add tests
   - Add tests before, or maybe later, as we need mocks and different test cases, which we will get to know only based on some small implementation details

 Unlike many other resources, Public IPs resource has multiple Public IP specs in the form of a list.
 We have to create each of those Public IPs.
 But as a whole, we consider the whole list of Public IPs to be created as an async operation.
 Or we can create each Public IP in an async manner.
 Why?
 Because for resource name for the async operation, we need one name, and there's no name for all the Public IPs list put together.
 But there is a name for each Public IP!
 Also, since each `async.CreateResource` handles only one future, we can only create one Public IP per `async.CreateResource` call, because for creating multiple Public IPs, we would have to store multiple futures and process them under a given resource name, and that's not possible with one `async.CreateResource` call

 ---

-Low Level TODOs
+Low Level stuff

 - Write tests for publicips reconcile - with async flow
   - Write mocks
 - Implement async methods with no code in it to fix the tests